BoosterStage/btcpay/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/btcpay.
+Bug reports and pull requests are welcome on Gitlab at https://gitlab.com/snogrammer/btcpay.

 ## License